MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/7-summary.md

 ## Learn more

-To learn more about Azure Monitor for VMs, see the following resources:
+To learn more about monitoring your VMs with Azure Monitor, see the following resources:

 - [Azure Monitor documentation](/azure/azure-monitor)
 - [Monitor virtual machines with Azure Monitor](/azure/azure-monitor/vm/monitor-virtual-machine)